AbstractMonkey/whats-my-runner/README.md

 # What's my Runner?
-A flexible GitHub Action for quickly and easily dumping a runner's hardware and software specs.
+A GitHub Action for quickly and easily dumping a runner's hardware and software specs.

 ### Works on:
 * ubuntu-latest